 Each type of filter has its own advantages and disadvantages, depending on the purpose for your home.
 If you need an HVAC system filter that keeps the air free of allergens and other contaminants, or just a basic filter to get the job done, you'll want to consider factors such as cost, whether there are pets in the house, if mold or mildew is a threat, and how often filters should be changed.
 It's wise to talk to an HVAC professional before making any decisions about air filters.
 Media filters provide the same level of filtration as a high MERV filter, but without the negative consequences of airflow or static pressure.

 They have a larger surface area, which successfully avoids significant static pressure and provides better filtration.
 An electrostatic air filter is also washable and reusable, so you don't need to have a stack of disposable filters on hand to replace them on a monthly basis.
 A well-built, washable electrostatic air filter is designed to last longer than the HVAC system itself.
 It is made of a non-porous filament that does not absorb or retain ambient moisture, and is impervious to mold, bacteria and fungi.

+It also addresses environmental concerns associated with disposable air filters.
 EPA uses four measurement standards to determine how well an air cleaner can remove particles from the air.
-While indoor air quality (IAQ) is a concern, there are many things you can do to make sure the air you breathe is as clean as possible.
 UV filters are excellent for killing microorganisms that could be hazardous to health, including mold spores.
-An electrostatic air filter is a washable filter, which traps dust and other particles to keep the air clean.
+An electrostatic air filter is a washable filter that traps dust and other particles to keep the air clean.